 I went home by boarding a van from Cabarroguis to Santiago City, Isabela then a boarding a Five Star bus going to Manila.
 (Unfortunately, only Victory Liner bus pass by in Dau and seats are fully booked) I alighted in Pura, Tarlac, took a tricycle ride to Gerona, Tarlac then boarded a bus to Cubao that stops at Dau Terminal.

 How did I plan my itinerary?

 I personally arranged my tour with the Provincial Tourism Officers, Sir Orlan Baliton and Sir Ian Ritchie Nicolas.
-Sir Orlan then organised my homestay and my guide for two days.
+Sir Orlan then organized my homestay and my guide for two days.

 I laud the Provincial Tourism Officers of Quirino province.
 All of them are very accommodating and very hands on.
-They always wanted make sure that each tourists will truly experience the majestic beauty of Quirino.
+They always wanted to make sure that each tourist will truly experience the majestic beauty of Quirino.

-I learned from them the idea of preparing the community before influx of tourists.
+I learned from them the idea of preparing the community before the influx of tourists.

 Photo: Facade of the Capitol Building